ceodoe/noshitempornium/README.md

 * Install Tampermonkey/Greasemonkey using the appropriate link above
 * Install NSE by clicking [here](https://github.com/ceodoe/noshitempornium/raw/master/NoShitEmpornium.user.js)
 * Follow the instructions given by Tampermonkey/Greasemonkey to install the script
-* Once the script is installed, visit an applicable page on Emp (Torrents, Top 10, Collages)
+* Once the script is installed, visit an applicable page on Emp (Torrents, Top 10, Collages, Notifications)
-* Click the Options button in the new, blue area below the search center
+* Click the Options button in the new, blue NSE area placed below the search center
-* Add your list of space-separated tags or uploaders in the newly revealed text areas
+* Add your lists of space-separated tags or uploaders in the newly revealed text areas
 * Click "Save and reload page" to save your options and reload the page
-* Torrents containing the entered tags or by entered usernames will now be hidden, and can be shown by clicking the "Toggle X hidden torrents" button
+* Torrents containing the entered tags or by entered usernames will now be hidden, and can be shown by clicking the "Toggle X hidden torrents" button.
+Torrents containing any tag in the whitelist will be shown regardless of blacklist rules.

 # Important note
 If you: